redhat-developer/vscode-yaml/README.md

 When using the extension:
 * You can trigger code completion using `CTRL`+`SPACE`.
 Code snippets are also listed as suggestions.
 * You can insert Code snippets by typing the shortcut for the snippet.
 For example, try typing "def" and press `ENTER`.
 You can cycle through all template input positions by pressing `TAB`.
+* You can format the code by right-mouse clicking the document and select `Format Document`.
+If you make a selection, only the selected part of the document will be formatted.
 * The YAML is automatically validated.
 	* Issues are indicated in red and are also listed in the "Problems window".
 	* The validation is XL type system-aware, as the extension includes type system information of a standard installation with the default plugins installed.
 * Embedded help is displayed when using code completion and when hovering over properties in the YAML document.

 ## Changing configuration

 You can configure the files for which the extension will be enabled.
 By default, the extension is enabled on all files with extension `.yaml`.
 This behaviour may conflict with other configuration file formats that also use the `.yaml` extension.

 **Note:** `xebialabs` is the schema name of the built-in support for Devops as Code YAML.